 A batch may contain a single item.

-Delete Deleting item from index Delete with children
+Delete Deletes an item from the index.
+Delete with children

-Deleting item from index along with child items
+Deletes an item from the index along with child items.

 This operation can be done through the Push API only (see Push API Usage Overview).

 When deleting a folder that contains subfolders, you delete an item and its children.

 At each stage of the indexing pipeline, the item undergoes a data handling process whose end result is included in the log.
 Some rows may be expanded to show additional details (see Log Details).
 The possible stage results are: